Get a-head - e-mail me. Perfessor Bill Edwards

 FORMAT

-The accepted template for the classic rag format is a makeup of four distinct sections, each sixteen measures in length, the first two in the tonic key modulating up a fourth to the sub-dominant for the final strains, and with repeats in the form of A A B B A C C D D. This template echoes a modification of the general form of marches dating back to the 1850s (most often A A B B C Interlude C Interlude C), but there are many variations on it as well.
+The accepted template for the classic rag format is a makeup of four distinct sections, each sixteen measures in length, the first two in the tonic key modulating up a fourth to the sub-dominant for the final strains, and with repeats in the form of A A B B A [key change] C C D D. This template echoes a modification of the general form of marches dating back to the 1850s (most often A A B B C Interlude C Interlude C), but there are many variations on it as well.
 Some composers occasionally went over sixteen measures in a single section, such as the C section of Scott Joplin's Magnetic Rag, which also breaks convention by returning to the A section only after having progressed through B, C, and D. Rags that contain thirty-two bar sections usually intend the second sixteen bars as a variation on the first sixteen, and do not indicate a repeat.
-An example of this, one that does call for a rare repeat, is the B section of Albert F. Marzian's The Lion Tamer, which contains a well defined improvisation of itself in the second half.
-Some later rags contained a blues section of twelve bars, while conversely, a number of blues pieces had a sixteen bar section in them, such as W.C.
+An example of this, one that does call for a rare repeat, is the B section of Albert F. Marzian's The Lion Tamer, which contains a well-defined improvisation of itself in the second half.
+Some later rags contained a blues section of twelve bars, while conversely, a number of Ragtime era blues pieces had a sixteen bar section in them, such as W.C.
 Handy's The Memphis Blues.

-Knock-off popular rags that hail from Tin Pan Alley usually consist of three sections, and if a fourth exists it is typically the B section modulated into the new key.
+Knock-off popular rags that hail from Tin Pan Alley usually consist of three sections, and if a fourth exists it is more often than not the B section modulated into the new key.
 Some classic rags occasionally used this format, such as James Scott's Efficiency Rag.
 Yet another exception to the basic rag format is when the rag remains in the same key signature throughout, or utilizes the relative major/minor relationship of the key signature.
 An example of the former is May Aufderheide's The Thriller.
 A creative use of shifting between the relative major and minor is exhibited in Henry Lodge's Temptation Rag.

 PHRASING